 At the Commonwealth Colleges and Campuses and Research areas not located near University Park, the physical inventory is completed by a designated employee located in that particular area.
 ARL employees conduct their own inventories due to the classified/secure nature of these sites.
 Consistent with the Property Inventory processes, ARL employees located at University Park can utilize barcode readers or prepared listings.
-Commonwealth campus employees use prepared listings provided by Central Property Inventory, a division of the Office of the Corporate Controller, to conduct their inventories.
+Commonwealth campus employees use prepared listings provided by Central Property Inventory, a division of the Office of Finance, to conduct their inventories.

 A physical inventory is taken every two years of all Government Owned Equipment.
 Physical inventories can be more frequent based on specific contractual language per Sponsor.